Yard Tuff 72 in. Pine Straw Rake, 5/16 in. Spring Steel Tines YTF-72PSR

 A pine is any conifer tree or shrub in the genus Pinus () of the family Pinaceae.
 Pinus is the sole genus in the subfamily Pinoideae.

-World Flora Online accepts 187 species names of pines as current, with additional synonyms, making it the largest family among the conifers.
-The American Conifer Society (ACS) and the Royal Horticultural Society accept 121 species.
+World Flora Online accepts 134 species-rank taxa (119 species and 15 nothospecies) of pines as current, with additional synonyms, and Plants of the World Online 126 species-rank taxa (113 species and 13 nothospecies), making it the largest genus among the conifers.
 The highest species diversity of pines is found in Mexico.
-Pines are widely distributed in the Northern Hemisphere; they occupy large areas of boreal forest, but are found in many habitats, including the Mediterranean Basin.
+Pines are widely distributed in the Northern Hemisphere; they occupy large areas of boreal forest, but are found in many habitats, including the Mediterranean Basin, and dry tropical forests in southeast Asia and Central America.

 Further refinements in the process, such as basic oxygen steelmaking (BOS), largely replaced earlier methods by further lowering the cost of production and increasing the quality of the final product.
 Today more than 1.6 billion tons of steel is produced annually.
 Modern steel is generally identified by various grades defined by assorted standards organizations.
 The modern steel industry is one of the largest manufacturing industries in the world, but also one of the most energy and greenhouse gas emission intense industries, contributing 8% of global emissions.
 However, steel is also very reusable: it is one of the world's most-recycled materials, with a recycling rate of over 60% globally.